-Metra has an economic model that is not sustainable.
-Metra is also facing the worst financial crisis in its 33-year history.
+Metra has an unsustainable economic model and faces the worst financial crisis in its 33-year history.
 In addition to a chronic lack of adequate funding for capital assets, such as rolling stock and infrastructure, Metra is now faced with decreased funding for operations.

 Why is Metra's current situation so critical for the people of northeast Illinois?
-Metra, together with the Chicago Transit Authority and Pace Suburban Bus, are the threads that hold the economic engine of northeast Illinois together.
+Metra, together with the Chicago Transit Authority and Pace Suburban Bus, are the threads that hold the economic fabric of northeast Illinois together.
 The region is highly dependent on public transportation.

+Metra's importance to the Chicago region cannot be understated.
+Metra provides about 300,000 passenger trips in northeast Illinois each weekday - safely, reliably and comfortably.
 Metra saves its riders time and money, enhances the environmental health of the region and fuels its economic engine.
 Metra benefits even those who do not ride its trains.
-If Metra did not exist, 27 more expressway lanes would be needed to accommodate all of the extra drivers and arterial roads would be clogged with traffic trying to reach those expressway lanes.
+If Metra did not exist, 27 more expressway lanes would be needed during rush hours to accommodate the extra vehicles and arterial roads would be clogged with traffic trying to reach those expressway lanes.